Deejpotter/cnc-tools/README.md

 - For protected API calls, use Clerk's `getToken()` or `useAuth()` to get the JWT and include it in the `Authorization` header.
 - The Express backend must validate Clerk JWTs for protected endpoints.
 - See CodingConventions.md for usage details and Clerk docs for backend validation examples.

+### Admin Section

+An admin section is available at `/admin`.
+Access is managed via Clerk user `publicMetadata`:

+- **Admin Access**: Set `publicMetadata.isAdmin = true` for a user in the Clerk dashboard.
+- **Master Admin Access**: Set `publicMetadata.isAdmin = true` AND `publicMetadata.isMaster = true` for the master user in the Clerk dashboard or you can add a new master admin by elevating an existing admin user to master status via the admin UI.

+Master admins have access to user management features, while general admins can perform other administrative tasks.